alopezrivera/mpl_plotter/README.md

 # MPL Plotter

-This library is a personal project I started to stop loosing time making plots while writing technical documents, as well as learn some Python along the way.
+Making plots for technical documents can be a time sink.
+At some point, I decided I might as well rid myself of that overhead, and learn some Python along the way!
-The API might change, and the defaults might not be your cup of tea, but it's saved quite some time for me, so I hope it does the trick for you!
+This library is the result of that.
+It does the job for me and I expand it when it can't.
+The API might change, and the defaults might not be your cup of tea, but it might still do the trick!
+Hope you find some use in it.

 `Antonio Lopez Rivera, 2020`